A. To complete our master's program, our conditions to graduate are as below:

 4. Seminar on International Organizations / Political Economy / Area Studies

-(Partially Required, 3 Credits, It's mandatory to select at least one course from partially required courses mentioned above.)
+(Partially Required, 3 Credits.
+It's mandatory to select at least one course from partially required courses mentioned above.)

 * Students who have not taken '' International Law '' courses during undergraduate should take the course after enrolling into master's program.

-(The credit taken from '' International law '' course won't be count into graduate credits.)
+(Credits got from '' International law '' course won't be count into graduate credits.)

 * The selected courses per semester should not exceed 14 credits in the first academic year.